6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 Chewing and teething are two common behavior issues that Labrador Retriever owners may face when raising a six-month-old pup.
 At this stage, puppies’ baby teeth typically become loose and fall out to make room for their adult teeth.

-This can result in uncomfortable sensations, leading them to chew on anything they can find.
+This can result in uncomfortable sensations, leading your puppy to chew on anything it can find.
 To manage this issue, give your puppy plenty of chewing toys and bones to redirect their desire to chew away from household items.

 Additionally, monitoring the progress of your pup’s teething is critical since there may be some issues with the baby teeth not being pushed out correctly by the adult teeth.